 The “Player Missing” rule has been abolished and is no longer in effect.

 SPIKE’S will provide new teams with a referee for the first two weeks to help them adjust to calling their own errors.
 After two weeks, teams are responsible to call their own errors.
-Referees will be provided for all league playoff games.
+For playoffs we have a staff supervisor available on the courts to help with any discrepancies.

-Calling Your Own Games It is important that everyone on your team read this info and the rules that pertain to the league you play in.
+Calling Your Own Games: It is important that everyone on your team read this info and the rules that pertain to the league you play in.
 This will help reduce confusion and discrepancies.
+If you have any questions please refer to the rules or contact Katie at (519)673-6847 during the day during the week.

 CALLING YOUR OWN DO’S: